Sharon Woods Harbor Revitalization

 Project Dates

 Sharon Woods Harbor serves as a major hub of activity in one of Great Parks’ most visited destinations.
-Its revitalization focuses on reimagining the harbor experience and understanding how the area can better serve guests through facility design, programming, nature exploration opportunities and more.
+Its revitalization reimagines the harbor experience to better serve guests through facility design, programming, nature exploration opportunities and more.
 With community input, Great Parks is creating a more vibrant and inclusive space for boating, playing, learning and gathering.

-The project is guided by Great Parks’ Comprehensive Master Plan and Park & Facility Master Plans, completed in 2019 to establish a community-driven vision for parks, facilities and services.
-As the programmatic heart of Sharon Woods, the revitalization of the harbor (including the boathouse, playground, snack bar, parking and restroom amenities) supports agency-wide goals for conservation, access, innovation and outstanding guest experiences.
-Design and planning for the harbor are shaped by key implementation priorities identified through the master planning process, which include expanding access for all users, adding programming and events for diverse audiences, building ecological resiliency and strengthening partnerships.
+As the programmatic heart of Sharon Woods, the revitalized harbor (including the boathouse, playground, snack bar, parking and restroom amenities) supports Great Parks' goals for conservation, access, innovation and outstanding guest experiences.
+Design and planning are shaped by key priorities identified through the master planning process, which include: expanding access for all users, adding programming and events for diverse audiences, building ecological resiliency and strengthening partnerships.

 Construction Impacts & Closures